datavortex/QuanSimBench/README.md

 #SBATCH –t 02:00:00   # usually less than 3 hours
 ibrun ./quansimbench
 ```
-## Please test the ability of your computer to simulate quantum AQFT's as follows:
+## You can test the ability of your computer to simulate quantum AQFT's as follows:

 A) First run the benchmark with increasing number of nodes/cores until you get the highest performance in the column "States/s".
 That usually corresponds to the largest number of qubits that you can simulate (column Qubits), and the largest number of nodes you can run.